Lattay/YAIV/Updates.md

 ## ✅ General Improvements

-- Improved and expanded documentation across the entire codebase.
+- Improved and expanded documentation across the entire code.

 ---